Sh4d1/dotfiles-1/README.md

 ## post install tasks

-- run `:VundleInstall` in vim to install bundled plugins
+- run `:PlugInstall` in vim to install plugins